droeatumn/kass/README.md

 Each input file has a correspoding output file (*.contigs.fasta)  with the assembled contigs.
 Each contig is annotated with gene content and order in the file with the suffix 'annoation.txt'.
 <br>
 <b>Running</b>
-Use the 'home' argument to indicate the location of the 'kpi' directory from the pull.
-Use the argument 'raw' to indicate the input directory, and 'output' to indicate the directory to put the output.
-The defaults are 'raw' and 'output' under 'home'.
-By default, 'home' is the current working directory.
+Use the parameter 'raw' to indicate the input directory, and 'output' to indicate the directory to put the output.
+The defaults are 'raw' and 'output' under the location where kass was pulled.

-<code>    ./main.nf --home checkoutDir --raw inDir --output outDir</code><br>
+<code>    ./main.nf --raw inDir --output outDir</code><br>
 e.g.,
-<code>    ./main.nf  --home ~/git/kass --raw ~/input --output ~/output</code>
+<code>    ./main.nf  --raw ~/input --output ~/output</code>

-The image contains an example: a cA01&tilde;tA01 homozygous individual (GenBank accession KP420442). <br>
+The image contains an example: simulated reads from a single cA01&tilde;tA01 haplotype (GenBank accession KP420442). <br>
-<code>    ./main.nf --home ~/git/kass --raw ~/git/kass/input/example1 --output outDir</code>
+<code>    ./main.nf --raw ~/git/kass/input/example1 --output outDir</code>

 <h2>Alignment</h2>
 <b>Input</b>